morepath/morepath/doc/developing.rst

 Developing Reg, Dectate or Importscan
 -------------------------------------

-If you need to adjust the sources of reg, dectate or importscan and test them together with morepath, they're available in the src directory.
+If you need to adjust the sources of Reg, Dectate or importscan and test them together with Morepath, they're available in the ``src`` directory.
+You can edit them and test changes in the Morepath project directly.
-There you can edit them and test the changes with morepath, which uses them as dependencies when you install Morepath for developement as described above.

 Installing tox locally with with different Python versions
 ----------------------------------------------------------